WSDOT is improving visibility on I-90 in strategic areas along the 15-mile corridor. View larger map.

 Crews plan to install solar-powered LED lane markers on I-90, similar to this picture, to define lanes and shoulders.

-- Crews will start installing the solar-powered LED's in the roadway later this month.
+- Crews are currently installing the solar-powered LED's in the roadway.

 - We want to hear from you regarding visibility of lane stripes on Snoqualmie Pass.
 The survey only takes a couple of minutes.